 We spent quite a bit of time writing the job description and have asked your future colleagues to review it.
-We add more than just the needed hard technical and soft skills and have attempted to map out a typical workday to sell you the position.
+We add more than just the hard technical and soft skills needed and have tried to map out a typical workday to sell you the position.
 Do read it before applying!

 We also added the first test: near the end we ask you not to include a CV.
 You know what?
 Almost everyone does.
 It’s not a blocker as such, but why would I read your motivation letter if you didn’t read my job description?

 I work for a small 15 to 20 something people start-up.
 There is no heavy HR process.
 Our HR responsible sits down with me, and we go over the received applications.
 How can you get noticed?